wiz21b/badapple/README.md

 video.
 For exampme, I have the impression that using 16x16 tiles might be more efficient.

-*If you ever have the opportunity to run it on real Apple, please send me a video.
-That would be a very much apprciated gift.*
+~~If you ever have the opportunity to run it on real Apple, please send me a video.
+That would be a very much apprciated gift.~~ It works on real hardware !

 For those old enough and in the specific niche, I used to be called The Wizard of the Imphobia group.
 By that time it was customary